NATURAL LEADERS

 I have a love for history, mythology and story telling that furthers my ability to connect with the places and people around me.

-Im excited for the year ahead at Natural Leaders to give the students the opportunity to create their own meaningful relationship with nature, learn some great skills and have a fulfilling experience that helps us all grow.
+I'm excited for the time with Natural Leaders to give the students the opportunity to create their own meaningful relationship with nature, learn some great skills and have a fulfilling experience that helps us all grow.

 Picture